-Mass Transit: The city of Paris is well served by their underground train system.
-The Métro subway has 16 lines and are marked by large “M” signs throughout the city.
+Mass Transit: The city of Paris is well served by its underground train system.
+The Métro subway has 16 lines and is marked by large “M” signs throughout the city.
 A map and information about the subway and their supplemental bus routes can be found here.

 International Driver’s License Accepted?
 Yes.